 Now you can offer them the same healthy foods you have been providing, but with a modified texture.
 For example, offer soft-cooked, finely diced chicken and minced peaches, or thicker textured foods like oatmeal.
 As your baby’s eating skills develop, move on to easy-to-chew finger foods, such as soft-cooked beans (larger beans, like kidney beans, may need to be cut in half).

 To help your baby transition to solids and finger foods safely:

 - Keep a close eye when they are eating

 - Serve soft foods, diced or crushed into small, pea-sized pieces to avoid choking

 - Avoid foods that are small and round (like grapes or hot dog slices), sticky (like peanut butter or candy) or tough (like nuts or popcorn).
 These are considered choking hazards.

 Babies learn how to eat and enjoy nutritious foods through all of their senses, especially touch and feel.
-Sure, she may spit a food out and a moment later put it back in her mouth.
+Sure, they may spit a food out and a moment later put it back in their mouth.
 And to be honest, you’re probably going to end up with more food on the baby (and the floor) than in the baby, and this is OK too.
-Embrace the mess and let your baby play with her food!
+Embrace the mess and let your baby play with their food!